MSG: Multi-Stream Generative Policies for Sample-Efficient Robotic Manipulation

 \section{Introduction}

 Generative methods such as Diffusion~\cite{chi2023diffusionpolicy} and Flow Matching~\cite{chisari2024flowmatch} are widely used for robot policy learning as they scale effectively and can represent complex multimodal behaviors.
-Their primary limitation is sample inefficiency: these methods often require on the order of 100 demonstrations to achieve strong performance, whereas probabilistic approaches such as MiDiGaP~\cite{von2025unreasonable} can solve the same tasks with as few as five demonstrations.
+Their primary limitation is sample inefficiency: they often require on the order of 100 demonstrations to achieve strong performance, whereas probabilistic approaches such as MiDiGaP~\cite{von2025unreasonable} can solve the same tasks with as few as five demonstrations.
 A key reason probabilistic policies can generalize from so few examples is that they structure learning into multiple object-centric streams~\cite{calinon2016tutorial}.
-In the \texttt{OpenMicrowave} task shown in \figref{fig:multi_frame}, for example, the policy is learned in the local coordinate frames of the end-effector \emph{and} the microwave.
-At inference time, these local models are transformed into the world frame using the observed object poses and then composed into a single joint model.
-This use of explicit geometry allows multi-stream methods to generalize efficiently with very little data.
-In contrast, FiLM-based conditioning that is common in generative models~\cite{perez2018film} does not encode this structure and struggles to achieve comparable sample efficiency across diverse tasks~\cite{vonhartz2024art, von2025unreasonable}.
+In the \texttt{OpenMicrowave} task shown in \figref{fig:multi_frame}, for example, the policy is modeled in the local coordinate frames of the end-effector \emph{and} the microwave. \rebuttal{Each of these local models constitutes a \emph{stream}: an independently parameterized, object-centric policy component.} At inference time, these local models are transformed into the world frame using the observed object poses and composed into a single joint model.
+This explicit use of geometry enables efficient generalization from very limited data.
+In contrast, FiLM-based conditioning commonly used in generative models~\cite{perez2018film} does not encode this structure and struggles to achieve comparable sample efficiency across diverse tasks~\cite{vonhartz2024art, von2025unreasonable}.

-Recent object-centric methods have advanced generative policy learning~\cite{rana2024affordancecentricpolicylearningsample} and significantly improved sample efficiency.
+Recent object-centric methods have significantly improved generative policy learning's sample efficiency~\cite{rana2024affordancecentricpolicylearningsample}.
 However, current approaches still face key limitations.
 ACPL~\cite{rana2024affordancecentricpolicylearningsample}, for instance, relies on an oriented object frame rather than the full object frame, discarding critical orientation information.
 Moreover, existing approaches are also limited to a single stream, leaving the benefits of multi-stream learning unexplored.

 We introduce the first multi-stream, object-centric approach for generative policy learning.
 Our method, the Multi-Stream Generative Policy (MSG), illustrated in \figref{fig:eyecatcher}, learns multiple object-centric generative policies and composes them at inference.
 MSG samples from the product of its component models by drawing particles from a shared prior and propagating them through all local flow fields simultaneously.
 To integrate the information from these streams, we explore several composition strategies that weight the local models based on their precision, either implicitly or explicitly.